oraichain/oraiwasm/package/base/drand_verify_v1/README.md

 ### Step 1

-The participant generates a new signature (sign on message including: # round, random seed of the requestor, and the aggregated signature of the previous round) with k-minute interval.
+The participant generates a new signature (sign on message including: # round & aggregated signature of the previous round) with k-minute interval.

 ### Step 2